-Sprouts are like tiny powerhouses of nutrition, packed with vitamins, minerals, and enzymes.
-They add a fresh crunch to salads, sandwiches, and wraps, and they are surprisingly easy to grow at home.
-I’ve been growing my own sprouts for years.
-With a little patience and following this guide of how to grow sprouts in a jar, you will have fresh sprouts in 3-6 days.
+Sprouts are like tiny powerhouses of nutrition, packed with vitamins, minerals, and protein.
+They add a fresh crunch to salads, sandwiches, bowls, and wraps, and they are surprisingly easy to grow at home.
+With a little patience, and following this guide of how to grow sprouts in a jar, you will have fresh sprouts in 3-6 days.

-Best seeds for jar sprouting
+Best seeds for sprouting

 Equipment and Materials